 COMPARING SERIAL AND PARALLEL

-Think of the two interfaces like two different roads one is two-lane rural road and other is eight-lane road.
+Think of the two interfaces like two different roads one is a two-lane rural road and the other is an eight-lane road.

-For an instance 8 people can drive through the eight-lane road in time x, while for 8 people to cross the two-lane road needs time more than x obviously.
+For instance 8 people can drive through the eight-lane road in time x, while for 8 people to cross the two-lane road needs more time than x obviously.

-But two-lane road servers it purpose well and cost effective than making eight-lane road.
+But a two-lane road serves its purpose well and is more cost effective than making an eight-lane road.

-Similar like this, parallel communication is fast, easy to implement and straight forward but requires more I/O pins/lines of the microcontroller.
+Similar to this, parallel communication is fast, easy to implement and straight forward but requires more I/O pins/lines of the microcontroller.

-Suppose we have Arduino Uno it has 14 digital I/O pins, if we use 8 of them then we left with limited numbers of pin.
+Suppose we have an Arduino UNO.
+It has 14 digital I/O pins, if we use 8 of them then we are left with limited numbers of pins.
 So, we often select Serial communication (which is also simple to use) over parallel communication, sacrificing potential speed for pins.